Leaders in Obesity Medicine

 Ashley’s passion for Obesity Medicine grew during her years practicing primary care.
 Frustrated with the mounting rates of chronic disease and underlying theme of metabolic disease, she returned to the academic world and earned her doctorate degree in 2021, centering her doctoral project around accurately measuring visceral adiposity in a primary care setting.
 She is currently working toward her PhD with her dissertation emphasis focused on the gut microbiome and how it affects visceral adiposity.
 When Ashley isn’t seeing patients or working on her PhD, you will probably find her on a soccer field, baseball field, tennis court, or track with her husband, cheering on one of her three boys as they compete in some sport or another.
 Ashley completely understands the challenge of managing life chaos and still focusing on health, healthy eating and regular exercise.

 Caitlin’s life-long battle with asthma has required her to take a lot of medications to control her disease – many of them weight-positive.
-She is also well-aware of the toll that an unpredictable schedule, long hours, and less-than-ideal working conditions can take on a person’s ability to execute a healthy eating plan.
+She is also well aware of the toll that an unpredictable schedule, long hours, and less-than-ideal working conditions can take on a person’s ability to execute a healthy eating plan.
 Caitlin has been in the medical field since completing high school.
 She began as a paramedic, then went on to serve on the faculty at Johnson County Community college – teaching EMT and paramedic students.
 A perpetual student, she returned to school and received her Bachelor’s degree in Nursing, making the transition from emergency medicine to Labor and Delivery.
 Throughout her career in both of these fields, she has experienced first-hand how excess weight negatively impacts a person’s overall health.
-When Caitlin isn’t teaching patients about health, nutrition, and wellness, she is planning a wedding and learning how to adjust to life with a 10-year-old bonus son and a German Shepherd.
+When Caitlin isn’t at Heartland Weight Loss, she is busy raising two kids (she just had a baby this year)!
 She loves to cook, plays the piano, and has a passion for taking medical mission trips all over the world.

 Liza Blanc, Nutritionist and Kinesiologist